Mast3rChief/QStation_Demo/README.md

 #Q Station C Demo

-This is a litte Belleds Q Station demo program written in C. It connects your Belleds Q Station with your Adafruit.io interface.
+This is a litte Belleds Q Station demo program written in C. It connects your Belleds Q Station with your [Adafruit.io](https://io.adafruit.com/) interface.
 You can turn one of your bulbs on / off (for now).
+You need to add an on / off switch wich is connected to a feed named "qstation" in your [Adafruit.io](https://io.adafruit.com/) interaface.

 ##Instructions